Saving time and sparing developers from bureaucracy: how business process automation changes company life

 5. The initiator starts the process in CRM, enters the amount and reason for the raise (for example, excellent probation results or simply work performance) and describes what to aim for to earn the next raise.

-6. The process must be approved by the HR Director, and at the next stage by at least 2 of the company's 6 partners (using kt.team as an example).
+6. The process must be approved by the HR director, and the next stage requires at least 2 of the company's 6 partners (using kt.team as an example).

 7. Then the process "flies off" to the HR administration specialist, so she can update the personnel records, and to the accountant.